What’s The Best Way To Unpack A House?September 25th, 2020

-On a nice weekend, get rid of all of your extra belongings in a yard sale.
-Try to have the yard sale a few weeks before you have to pack up the moving truck since you might be left with at least a few things that you might not want.
+Plan for a nice weekend to get rid of all of your extra belongings in a yard sale.
+Try to have the yard sale a good amount of before you have to pack up the moving truck since you might end up with some things that you might not want.
 If you still have items you want to get rid of, consider donating them.

-Make sure that everything is absolutely ready to go on moving day.
-That means emptying all of your drawers and packing up everything except your essentials so the movers can do their job without having to wait while you rush around.
-Spreading out your packing over a week or more will help you avoid the night-before shenanigans.
+Make sure that all of your belongings are ready to be moved on the actual set moving day.
+Be sure that furniture is emptied out and packed up except your essentials so the movers can do their job without having to wait while you rush around.
+Spreading out your packing over a week or more will help you avoid rushing the night before.

 Double Check Before You Pack Up the Moving Truck